 What she did: The wooden building had to be almost rebuilt from scratch and reroofed.
 A new kitchen and bathroom were fitted and an ornate balustrade added around the veranda.
 The clapboard exterior was repainted

-On the family’s farm there were a number of tumbledown outbuildings, including one which had been used for a laundry business up until the 1960s.
-‘As children we had used it as a Wendy house and I used to daydream about having it as my home,’ says Molly.
-Her dreams came true when Molly bought Laundry Cottage from her parents.
-‘Now it is exactly as I had envisaged it,’ she adds.
+‘On my family’s farm in Perthshire there are a number of tumbledown outbuildings, which are a lot of work for my parents to keep up,’ recalls Molly.
+‘So I ended up buying Laundry Cottage from them.
+It had been a laundry business, washing for the farm and the wider area until the 1960s.
+As children we had used it as a Wendy house and I used to daydream about having it as my home.
+Now it is exactly as I had envisaged it.’

-Once the fabric of the building had been restored, Molly chose a fresh blue-green paint for the clapboard exterior and added a decorative wooden balustrade to enclose the veranda, topped with obelisks for a final touch of drama.
+Once the fabric of the building had been restored, Molly chose a fresh blue-green paint for the clapboard exterior and added a decorative white painted wooden balustrade to enclose the veranda, topped with obelisks for a final touch of drama.
 ‘I love to sit out here all year round, just drinking in the scenery,’ she says.

-Molly bought the bathtub online; for similar, try The Cast Iron Bath Company.
-The floor tiles are from Strathearn Stone & Timber.
-She bought the curtains from Oka and the print from the Edinburgh College of Art degree show.
-The console table is from TK Maxx
+The finishing touch for the laundry’s new incarnation as a riverside sanctuary is an indulgent bathroom complete with cast-iron bath.
+Molly bought the bathtub online; for similar, try The Cast Iron Bath Company (opens in new tab).
+The floor tiles are from Strathearn Stone & Timber (opens in new tab).
+She bought the curtains from Oka (opens in new tab) and the print from the Edinburgh College of Art (opens in new tab)degree show.

 As for the décor, a neutral backdrop layered with the very best Scottish linens and richly patterned textiles from further afield has resulted in a rich, warm interior.
 Salvaged furniture mixes well with the newer pieces and a few bespoke, fitted features save space in the tiny cottage.
-A high, vaulted ceiling ensures that the living room has a spacious feel, despite the small scale of the home, and its pleasing proportions mean it never feels cramped
+A high, vaulted ceiling ensures that the living room has a spacious feel, despite the small scale of the home, and its pleasing proportions mean it never feels cramped.